Ear pain is miserable. Anyone who has experienced extreme discomfort in the ear canal is not likely to forget it any time soon.

 To understand how TMD functions, picture the jaw as a hammock.
 This hammock is strung between two trees (in this case, the joints).
 If someone lies in the middle of the hammock, the result is comfortable and balanced.
 But if the same person settles too close to one tree or the other, the hammock becomes uncomfortable and imbalanced.

-TMJ symptoms can include ear pain, pain caused by chewing, clicking when you open or close your mouth, jaw locking, headache, facial muscle soreness, ringing in your ears, and even hearing loss.
+TMJ symptoms can include ear pain, ears hurting when chewing, clicking when you open or close your mouth, jaw locking, headache, facial muscle soreness, an ear ache causing jaw pain, ringing in your ears, and even hearing loss.

 According to the National Institute of Dental and Craniofacial Research, recurring TMD affects 5-12% of the population.
 It is more common among younger people, and twice as many women as men suffer from this malady.
 TMD can present itself in several ways: